Orckestra/orc-shared/docs/forms.md

 The actual form fields and layout are defined by an array of data objects in the `fields` prop.
 The objects all hold at least a `type` string, which defines what further information it can use, and what it will be rendered as.
 See below for information on the different types of fields.
 Labels (in the `label` field) can be either plain strings or `react-intl` message descriptors.

+The `formName` prop is used to distinguish multiple forms using the same field names from each other.
+If it isn't set, fields with the same name in different forms may interfere with each other.

 ## Structuring your form

 The `Fieldset` type provides a way to bundle together form elements, rendering them as a coherent field set with a title.
 The title is set in the `label` field of the data object, and the contained fields are given as an array of data objects in the `fields` property.